 Being in business is awesome.
-Having the opportunity to run your own business – or to run a business with a group of people – is an exhilarating chance to take control of your future.
+Having the opportunity to run your own business—or to run a business with a group of people—is an exhilarating chance to take control of your future.
 Rather than just punching a clock, you have a chance to work hard for something you believe in, and hopefully reap the financial rewards at the end of the day.

 Bookkeeping, on the other hand, sucks.
 Of course, bookkeeping is an integral part of business.
 You won’t be in business for long if you don’t keep accurate and detailed financial records.
+Whether it’s real estate bookkeeping or accounting for restaurants, this aspect of your new business requires some serious consideration.

 But let's not pretend like this is the fun part.
 If you know someone who says they like bookkeeping, they are probably lying.
 And if they are telling the truth, you probably don’t want to be their friend.
 Bookkeeping is hard work, plain and simple.